 Cancellation of a holiday home election

-If you cancel your election after a short period of time, you will normally be liable to repay proportionately more VAT than if you cancel after longer periods.
+If you cancel the election within 10 years of first letting, you must pay a cancellation amount to Revenue.
+This amount is based on the tax deductible on the property.
+If you cancel your election after a short period of time, you will be liable to repay proportionately more VAT than if you cancel after longer periods.

 How is the cancellation amount calculated?

-A is the tax deductible (or which would have been deductible but for the operation of the transfer of business rules) on the immovable property
+A. is the tax deductible (or which would have been deductible but for the operation of the transfer of business rules) on the acquisition or development of the immovable property

 B. is the number of full years it was let.